Robotto/bukseryster/README.md

 You can find your facebook notifications RSS feed url by googling how to find your facebook notifications RSS feed url

-Run the client on an arduino connected to an Adafruit FONA board, (any SIM800 based board should do nicely)
+Run the client on an ESP8266 equipped board.

 Happy hacking